ParlocameonTheDev/BPP/README.md

 Reworked all card art to be more colorful, we are also in the process of animating a lot of them.

-Some more balancing is included as well :)
+Some more balancing is included as well.

 -Penial